Rare Bird VIII – expressive contemporary painting

 Color as movement, structure as expression

-The painting "Rare Bird" (Oil on canvas, 20x20 cm, 2025) is a composition of intense color contrasts and tactile structures, where the motif unfolds not through lines, but through color and materiality.
-Bright yellow, rich green, deep blue, and delicate shades of violet form a vibrant, almost sculptural representation.
+The painting "Rare Bird" (oil on canvas, 20x20 cm, 2025) is a composition of intense color contrasts and tactile structures, in which the motif unfolds not through line, but through color and materiality.
+Luminous yellow, rich green, deep blue and delicate violet tones combine to form a vibrant, almost sculptural depiction.

 All important details at a glance